2play/moonlight-retropie/README.md

 # moonlight-steam-script-retropie
 The Install & Setup Script for Moonlight (Steam) to RetroPie.
 Based on Jessie script written by **TechWizTime**.
-New revamped script that supports both Steatch OS and Jessie OS by **2Play!**
+/nNew revamped script that supports both Steatch OS and Jessie OS by **2Play!**

 NOTE: This will be pre-installed on PlayBox release.
 You can use this to install tot your existing retropiemenu.